DOWNLOAD WIL PARTNERS GUIDE

 Where will they sit?
 Do you have the physical space for another team member?
 Again, it sounds basic but is extremely important to make them feel welcomed from the moment they start with your company.

 Does your budget accommodate a payment or allowance for your Internship Program?
 Even a relatively small amount can go a long way towards making someone feel accountable and valued.
 Although are not charged tuition fees during their placement, remember that most students have weekly expenses and living in Sydney can be expensive.
-Our Internship Program partners understand that a weekly allowance helps students to feel appreciated and is fair, especially if they have had to give up a paid casual job in order to undertake their placement.

 How many days per week / hours per day would you ideally like your intern to work?
 It is wise to manage everyone’s expectations and to make this clear from the start.